 This webinar will show you practical, research-based strategies to adjust your leadership style and support your staff in the ‘new normal’.
 It will highlight the value of being an inclusive leader and building an inclusive culture.
 You will learn how to avoid exacerbating existing inequalities or creating new ones.

 You will also learn a practical framework to guide your decision making as you lead through this time of unprecedented change.
-It will include a Q&A session with the audience, strategies from research and the practical experience of Dr Cribb and other leaders, and exercises to help you adapt your leadership style.
+It will include a Q&A session with the audience, strategies from research and the practical experience of Dr Cribb and other leaders, including Carmel McGregor PSM (Adjunct Professor and Academic Fellow, at the Institute for Governance and Policy Analysis at the University of Canberra) and Emma Hogan (Secretary, Department of Customer Service, New South Wales Government).
+The webinar will also include practical exercises to help you adapt your leadership style.

 Knowing how to lead in a period of crisis is more critical than ever for career progression, this course will give you the tools to build inclusive leadership in uncertain times.

 By the end of the webinar you will have learnt:

 These webinars are designed for both middle managers and emerging leaders who want to expand their leadership skills and learn strategies for better, more inclusive leadership in times of change.

 Fees $220 per person (including GST) per workshop, $660 (including GST) for all three

 To enquire about this webinar, please complete the executive workshop enquiry form.